google/triage-party/docs/config.md

 * `display`: whether to show this page as `kanban` or `default`
 * `overflow`: flag issues if there are issues within a Kanban cell above or equal to this number
 * `repos`: an optional list of repos to pull from for this collection
+* `category`: an optional category for a hierarchical set of collections

 ### Scoped Collections

 If you maintain a lot of projects, you may want to have a common set of rules applied to different collections, with each collection scoped to a different set of repos.
+You may also want to use the category field to create two-level navigation.
 For example:

 ```yaml
 # YAML anchor to define a reusable set of rules